 You really get a lot of nutritional bang for your buck when purchasing apples, particularly when they’re in season.
 They contain:

-- Antioxidants, particularly Vitamin C, which is important to the immune system helps us process stress
+- Antioxidants, particularly Vitamin C, which is important for the immune system and helps us process stress

 - Quercetin, a polyphenol that helps with seasonal allergies

 - Flavanols and polyphenols that reduces inflammation (polyphenols also help us generate beneficial bacteria in our digestive tract)